rogerpadilla/nukak/README.md

   // ...other routes may go before and/or after (as usual) .use(
     '/api',
-    entitiesMiddleware({
-      // this will generate CRUD REST APIs for your entities
+    // this will generate CRUD REST APIs for the entities.
-      // all other entities will be automatically included
+    // all entities will be automatically exposed unless
-      // 'include' option can also be used
+    // 'include' or 'exclude' options are provided entitiesMiddleware({
       exclude: [Confirmation, User],
     })
   );